ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       responded to an `AggregateShareReq` message from the Leader.
 A batch is determined by query ({{batch-mode}}) conveyed in these messages.
 Queries must satisfy the criteria covered in {{batch-validation}}.
-These criteria are meant to restrict queries in a way make it easy to determine wither a report pertains to a batch that was collected.
+These criteria are meant to restrict queries in a way that makes it easy to determine wither a report pertains to a batch that was collected.

-      [TODO: If a section to clarify report and batch states is added this can be removed.
-See Issue #384]

 1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
 For